 In Buddhism human beings are viewed as vulnerable and susceptible to experiencing pain and unhappiness throughout our lifetimes.
-If we are to start attempting to overcome these negative experiences we need to gain understanding into the origin of our suffering.
+If we are to start attempting to overcome these negative experiences we need to gain understanding of the origin of our suffering.

-For most people negative feelings are associated with unpleasant external experiences however; according to the Buddhist approach:
+For most people negative feelings are associated with unpleasant external experiences, however; according to the Buddhist approach:

 “The ultimate cause of suffering lies squarely within the individual”

 The human being has many cravings whether biological, ego-driven or culturally-conditioned.
 We all aim to avoid threats to our well-being (eg. pain) whilst maintaining and improving our self-worth and the value we share with society.